olgeni/freebsd-adrienne/README.md

 source tree (i.e. when building from i386 and amd64 boxes over a NFS share).

-To load the driver:
+To load or unload the locally compiled driver:

 	# make load

-or
+and

+	# make unload

+To load or unload the installed driver:

 	# kldload adrienne

-To unload:

-	# make unload

-or
+and

 	# kldunload adrienne

-To remove:
+To uninstall the driver:

 	# rm -f /boot/kernel/adrienne.ko
 	# kldxref /boot/kernel